jes/ngindock/README.md

 In particular, it is currently hard-coded to require "http://127.0.0.1:" before the port number.

-Installation is not really implemented yet, you just have to manually copy the contents of `lib/` around if you want to install it.

-Shelling out to `nginx` and `docker` results in pollution of stdout/stderr.

-The code that rewrites `nginx.conf` is really bad.
-It will strip all your comments.
-If the "server" directives under your "upstream" look a bit funny then it will mess up the file in confusing ways.
+## Future improvements

+We'd want to support the use case where nginx is running inside docker and forwarding traffic to changing container names with a fixed port number, instead of always 127.0.0.1 with changing port numbers.

-We'd probably want to copy the docker config of the existing container instead of having to put everything in `docker_opts`, using something like https://github.com/lavie/runlike
+We'd possibly want to copy the docker config of the existing container instead of having to put everything in `docker_opts`, using something like https://github.com/lavie/runlike

 It should perhaps be packaged as a Docker image that you then connect to your nginx config and docker socket, and perform a hot-deployment